Published starting point

 Toast can be a strong full restaurant POS.
-The mistake is comparing only the headline POS price without checking hardware, implementation, online ordering package details, payment terms, and whether you actually need to replace your POS.
+The mistake is comparing only the headline monthly price without checking hardware, implementation, online ordering, delivery services, payment terms, and whether you actually need to replace your POS.

 How to read Toast pricing

-Toast publishes restaurant pricing information, but the real operator question is total cost of ownership.
-A restaurant comparing online ordering should separate POS software, hardware, implementation, card processing, online ordering, delivery, and add-ons.
+Toast publishes restaurant pricing information, but the operator question is total cost of ownership.
+Separate POS software, hardware, implementation, card processing, online ordering, delivery, and add-ons before comparing Toast against a direct-ordering platform.

-Toast's pricing page states that upfront costs include hardware and implementation and that those costs vary by package and installation needs.
+Toast says upfront costs include hardware and implementation, and those costs vary by package and installation needs.
+If a restaurant needs terminals, handhelds, kitchen printers, or routing work, the quote should show that clearly.

 What to ask sales